 If a deal is not reached, legislation could be enacted which could subject EU nationals to similar immigration laws and conditions that non-EU nationals are subjected to.
 These measures could include, for example, restrictions on work, penalties for employers who employ those who do not have appropriate immigration permission, where required, etc.

-EU nationals who are already in the UK by 29 March 2019 will of course be able to apply for indefinite leave to remain (if they have been in the UK for at least five years) or limited leave to remain (if they have not) under the EU Settled Status Scheme.
+EU nationals who are already in the UK by the date the UK leaves the UK will of course be able to apply for indefinite leave to remain (if they have been in the UK for at least five years) or limited leave to remain (if they have not) under the EU Settled Status Scheme.
 Although it would be complex, the Government could ring-fence their rights whilst also introducing a tougher set or rules for those entering after March 2019.
-It is not surprising that the Minister struggled to explain what would be an extremely controversial arrangement.
+It is not surprising that the Minister struggled to explain what would be an extremely complex, and controversial, arrangement.

 Some limited information on what a new immigration system for EU nationals (potentially implemented swiftly after March 2019 in the event of a no-deal or in January 2021 if there is a deal) may look like was provided in July 2018 in a Brexit White Paper.
 The Migration Advisory Committee provided advice to the Government on this issue in September 2018.